Charles C. Moore

 Biography

-Moore has twenty-five years of experience in investment management, corporate and appellate law and management consulting.
-Until 2016, he was a managing partner at Trilantic Capital Partners, a New York private equity firm with $7 billion in capital commitments, where he was a co-founder and member of the investment committee.
-Prior to Trilantic, he was a managing director at The Carlyle Group and Lehman Brothers, where he invested private equity funds.
-Earlier in his career, Moore worked in strategy consulting at McKinsey & Co. and Mercer Management Consulting and practiced law at Williams & Connolly LLP.
-He is a former law clerk to U.S. Supreme Court Justice Stephen G. Breyer and Judge David S. Tatel of the U.S. Court of Appeals for the District of Columbia Circuit.
+Moore has thirty years of experience in investment management, private equity, corporate law and philanthropy.
+Prior to joining the Stanford endowment, he served as a managing partner at Trilantic Capital Partners, a New York private equity firm with $10 billion in capital commitments, where he was a partner from the firm’s founding and a member of its investment committee.
+Prior to Trilantic, Moore was a managing director at The Carlyle Group and at Lehman Brothers, where he invested private equity funds.
+Earlier in his career, he practiced law and worked as a management consultant in Washington, DC.
+Moore is a former law clerk to U.S. Supreme Court Justice Stephen G. Breyer and Judge David S. Tatel of the U.S. Court of Appeals for the District of Columbia Circuit.

 Education